frederic-perez/AmE-dictionary/data/dictionary.md

 __combat<sup>1</sup>__ _n_
 __combat<sup>2</sup>__ _v_ :two::hammer::mega: (combated, combating, or combatted or combatting)
 __combatant__ _n_ A person or group engaged in or prepared for a fight, struggle, or dispute. _Syn_ battler, belligerent, fighter, scrapper _Here the two combatants drew their swords and threw off their doublets, for neither had any defensive armor._
+__combine harvester__ _n_ A machine that simultaneously cuts, threshes, and cleans a standing crop of grain.
 __combine__ _n_ __3__ An association of business corporations, political parties, sporting clubs, etc, for a common purpose.
 __come around__
 __come down with__ _phr v_ To start to suffer from an illness, especially one that is not serious.